alicht/heroku-deployment/passport2.md

 - `bcryptjs` is an NPM module that helps us create password hashes to save to our database.
 - Let's check out [the documentation](https://www.npmjs.com/package/bcrypt) to learn how to implement this module.
 - We will implement this together with [passport](https://www.passportjs.org/) to create an authentication strategy for our Express application.

+#### Hashing and salting
+Cryptographic hash functions take a piece of information and return a string, representing this information.
+Hash values cannot easily be “unhashed” or decrypted and that’s why they are a perfect fit for passwords.

+Salt values are random data that is included with the input for the hash function.

 #### Install the dependencies we will be using.